NormalCitizenCodes/Portfolio/README.md

-my portfolio :> vibe coded
+This is development phase where my portfolio are being updated locally.